octo-technology/OpenTezos/docs/private/using-blockchain.md

 ### Importing a faucet account

-We will use the alias 'alice' to refer to the `bootstrap_account`s entry with these values:
+We will use the alias 'alice' to refer to the `bootstrap_account` entry with these values:

 ```
 Hash: tz1akcPmG1Kyz2jXpS4RvVJ8uWr7tsiT9i6A